RobTillaart/AS5600/README.md

 or use AS5600_RAW_TO_RADIANS if needed.
 - **uint16_t readAngle()** read the angle from the sensor.
 This is the one most used.
-- **void setOffset(float degrees)** sets offset in degrees. typical -359.99 - 359.99.
+- **void setOffset(float degrees)** sets an offset in degrees, e.g. to calibrate the sensor after mounting.
+Typical values are -359.99 - 359.99 probably smaller.
 Larger values will be mapped back to this interval.
-Be aware that larger values will affect / decrease the accuracy of the measurements.
+Be aware that larger values will affect / decrease the precision of the measurements as floats have only 7 significant digits.
 Verify this for your application.
-- **floatgetOffset()** returns offset in degrees.
+- **float getOffset()** returns offset in degrees.

+In #14 there is a discussion about **setOffset()**.
+A possible implementation is to ignore all values outside the -359.99 - 359.99 range.
+This would help to keep the precision high.

 ### Angular Speed

-- **getAngularSpeed(uint8_t mode = AS5600_MODE_DEGREES)** is an experimental function that returns
+- **float getAngularSpeed(uint8_t mode = AS5600_MODE_DEGREES)** is an experimental function that returns
 an approximation of the angular speed in rotations per second.
-The function needs to be called at least **four** times per rotation or once per second to get a reasonably accuracy.
+The function needs to be called at least **four** times per rotation or once per second to get a reasonably precision.

 - mode == AS5600_MODE_RADIANS (1): radians /second
 - mode == AS5600_MODE_DEGREES (0): degrees /second (default)